Marcus Holmgren Pedersen: Tromsø

 Pedersen got his debut for Tromsø when he came in as an 86th-minute substitute in a Norwegian Cup first round tie against Skjervøy on 18 April 2018.
 He got his league debut in a 1–0 loss against Odd on 28 October 2018, and became the first player from Hammerfest to play in the top division of Norwegian football.

 On 5 May 2019, he received a red card for a professional foul and was sent off in the 88th minute of the game against Kristiansund.

 Molde

 On 11 February 2020, Pedersen signed a three-year contract with Molde.

 Feyenoord

 On 22 June 2021, Molde confirmed that they had sold Pedersen to Feyenoord, with the Dutch club confirming the arrival of the defender on a five-year contract the same day.
 He scored his first goal for the club on 18 February 2023, scoring the second goal in the 90th minute in a 2–1 win over AZ Alkmaar.

+Sassuolo (loan)

+On 22 August 2023, Pedersen joined Italian club Sassuolo on loan for the remainder of the season, with an option to buy.

+Torino (loan)

+On 22 August 2024, Pedersen returned to Italy and signed with Torino on loan, with an option to buy and a conditional obligation to buy.